 - Corporate Employee Relations Services (CERS) and Employee Relations Advisory & Assurance Services Function

-Workplace Health & Wellbeing Unit
+Workplace Health and Wellbeing Unit

 The Workplace Health and Wellbeing Unit aims to improve the general health and wellbeing of staff in the Health Services and support more people with health conditions to stay in work or enter employment.
-It works to create healthier workplaces, improve occupational health services and rehabilitation support, and increase employment opportunities for people who are not in work due to ill-health or disability.
+It works to create healthier workplaces, improve occupational health services and rehabilitation support, and increase employment opportunities for people who are not in work due to ill health or disability.
 It aims to implement all elements of a positive workplace, including appropriate supports for both staff and management in relation to stressors in the workplace.